 With water, it gets more intense on the nose and gets a longer finish, but loses some of its sweetness and soft mouthfeel.

 I really liked this whiskey – but I’m not sure it’s so much better than the ordinary (and probably cheaper) 13-year-old.
 Nice on my palate though, and it’s always interesting to taste whiskeys with unusual cask finish.

 West Cork Black Cask

 The last but absolutely not the least.
 I absolutely love this whiskey.
 It’s a blend made by West Cork Distillers, that has been matured in ex-bourbon casks and finished in double charred casks.
-It’s bottled at 40% as most other whiskeys from WCD.
+It’s bottled at 40% like most other whiskeys from WCD.